kensk8er/langdist/README.md

   - This is a language model trained in one language
 - Train a *bilingual language model*
   - This is a language model that is trained on top of another language model (the parameters are initialized using another language model's parameters)
-- Sample sentences using a pre-trained language model
+- Generate texts using a trained language model

 Installation